TOP 10 FREQUENTLY ASKED QUESTIONS

 No. This is a high quality, ASHP–accredited, unique educational program that will prepare the students for the work force using a tiered approach.
 Successful completion of the entry-level classes will prepare the students for the lab (application-level) classes, which will then prepare the students for externships at affiliated pharmacies.
 With experience and confidence gained from externship, the students are competent to work.

-5. Do you help students find a job at program completion?
+5. Do you help students find jobs at program completion?
+What are the exam pass rate and job placement rate?

 We have a strong network of affiliation with local hospital pharmacies and pharmacy chains.
 We frequently post job openings to alert students to various job opportunities.
 Click here